 Online Doctor of Education (EdD) Programs in Michigan

-Michigan is home to two schools that offer Doctor of Education programs online.
-Andrews University and Central Michigan University both have EdD tracks students can pursue through predominantly online study, with limited required campus visits for summer residencies.
-A total of four programs are available from these institutions, in specializations ranging from K-12 or Higher Education Leadership to Educational Technology and Curriculum and Instruction, and Organizational Leadership and Development.
+Michigan is home to three schools that offer Doctor of Education programs online.
+Andrews University, Central Michigan University, and Cornerstone University all have EdD programs that students can pursue through predominantly online study, with limited required campus visits for summer residencies.
+A total of five programs are available from these institutions, in specializations ranging from K-12 or Higher Education Leadership to Educational Technology, Curriculum and Instruction, and Organizational Leadership and Development.

-Both of the schools on this page are nonprofit institutions regionally accredited by the Higher Learning Commission.
+All of the schools listed on this page are non-profit institutions that have been regionally accredited by the Higher Learning Commission.
 Central Michigan’s College of Education and Human Services is also accredited by the Council for the Accreditation of Teacher Preparation (CAEP), while the School of Education at Andrew University is accredited by the National Council for Accreditation of Teacher Education (NCATE) and Cornerstone University’s graduate programs in education have received accreditation from the Teacher Education Accreditation Council (TEAC)*.

 Schools in Michigan with Online EdD Programs